lzbj/PodcastDownloader/README.md

 7. [Invoke downloader action from podcast manager](#7-invoke-downloader-action-from-podcast-manager)

 #### Prerequisite
-Make sure you have a [Bluemix](https://console.ng.bluemix.net) account.
+Make sure you have an [IBM Cloud](https://console.ng.bluemix.net) account.
-It also helpful if you are slightly familiar with basic OpenWhisk commands [Model and idea](https://github.com/IBM/openwhisk-action-trigger-rule) and have installed both the [Bluemix CLI](https://console.bluemix.net/docs/cli/reference/bluemix_cli/download_cli.html) and the Cloud Functions [Plugin](https://console.bluemix.net/openwhisk/learn/cli).
+It also helpful if you are slightly familiar with basic OpenWhisk commands [Model and idea](https://github.com/IBM/openwhisk-action-trigger-rule) and have installed both the [IBM Cloud CLI](https://console.bluemix.net/docs/cli/reference/ibmcloud/download_cli.html) and the Cloud Functions [Plugin](https://console.bluemix.net/openwhisk/learn/cli).

 #### Installation requirements:
 - Python2.7 Installed.